It’s important to know how to write a university professor’s resume or CV to secure a prestigious university’s higher education position.

-An adjunct instructor is a professor who is hired on a temporary, contractual basis.
+To clarify, an adjunct instructor is a teacher on a temporary, contractual basis.
 These individuals are not tenured, so their jobs are not as secure as those who have permanent instructor positions.
-Universities and colleges are frequently hiring adjunct professors because it is a better financial choice for them.
-Adjunct professors provide the college with the option of shifting or eliminating staff when financially necessary or as course enrollment changes.
-Because there are so many more adjunct jobs available out there, it is significantly easier for an individual with no previous teaching experience to obtain a position in this field.
+Universities and colleges are frequently hiring adjunct professors because it is a better financial choice.

-Creating a strong resume and cover letter is the first step in securing a position as an adjunct professor.
-If you have an effective, well-organized resume with rich keywords and accomplishments, you can submit it to a variety of schools in your geographic area to receive the best response.
+Creating a strong university professor resume and cover letter is the first step in securing a position as an adjunct professor.
+If you have an accomplishment-based, well-organized resume with rich keywords to convey your core competencies, you can submit it to various higher education institutions.

-When writing your adjunct professor resume, be sure to include the following:
+When writing your university professor resume or CV, be sure to include the following:

-Start your resume with an objective tailored to the job of an adjunct professor.
-Make sure that you don’t state that your objective is to be tenured or that you have any other long-term goal.
-If you do state an objective like this, the employer will be more likely to dismiss your resume because your objective and the job are not aligned.
-Remember, your objective should be the position you are applying for.
-It should be something that you will be able to achieve by getting the job for which you are applying.
-An Example objective could be “Adjunct Business Instructor”.
-Then the profile and core competencies need to go next, filled with strong keywords.
+Start your university professor’s resume or CV with an objective tailored to the scope of the position.
+Don’t state your objective is to be tenured or you have any other long-term goal.
+If you do, the employer will be more likely to dismiss your resume because your goal and the job are not aligned.